paambaati/nodequiz/README.md

  1. Fully built using the latest stable versions of Node.JS, Express (4.x) and MongoDB.
  2. Beautiful responsive frontend using Bootstrap 3.x and jQuery 2.x, including skins.
+ 3. Standings/Rankings page that shows detailed organization-wide statistics, along with fancy graph charts built using [Flot](http://www.flotcharts.org/ "Flot: Attractive JavaScript plotting for jQuery").
- 3. Custom admin interface complete with image upload functionality using [DropzoneJS][1].
+ 4. Custom admin interface complete with image upload functionality using [DropzoneJS][1].
- 4. Uses the [`swig`][2] template engine instead of the default `jade`.
+ 5. Uses the [`swig`][2] template engine instead of the default `jade`.
 (That's because I come from Django).
- 5. Well-designed responsive mail templates for all email communication.
+ 6. Well-designed responsive mail templates for all email communication.

 ### Deployment